My long-term partner and I live in separate homes, which is what I need to thrive as a solitude-loving introvert.

 Also, my partner has two kids who were ages 14 and 12 at the time.
 They lived with him half of the week.
 This added another dimension: I couldn’t wrap my mind around sharing a living space with another person, let alone two extra people part-time.

-All of these considerations went back and forth in my head, but moving in together seemed like the logical next step.
-Deep down I knew it wasn’t the best idea, but it seemed like what we were “supposed” to do.
+All of these factors weighed heavily on my mind, but moving in together seemed like the logical next step for us as a couple.
+Deep down, however, I knew it wasn’t a good idea, but it seemed like what we were “supposed” to do.